PoliticalGraveyard.com

 See also Find-A-Grave memorial

 Norene J. Brooks — of Grand Rapids, Kent County, Mich.
 Democrat.
-Delegate to Democratic National Convention from Michigan, 1960; candidate in primary for Michigan state house of representatives from Kent County 3rd District, 1960.
+Delegate to Democratic National Convention from Michigan, 1960; candidate for Michigan state house of representatives from Kent County 3rd District, 1960.
 Female.
 Still living as of 1960.

 Mrs. Wilbur Brotherton — of Detroit, Wayne County, Mich.
 Republican.
 Member of Michigan Republican State Central Committee, 1919.
 Female.
 Burial location unknown.